 • Denial of Right To Counsel

-A conviction of Possession or Use of Marijuana in Arizona has lifelong consequences and the rest of your future is in jeopardy.
+A conviction of Possession or Use of Marijuana in Arizona has lifelong consequences and can put the rest of your future in jeopardy.

 What is Your Freedom Worth To You & Your Family?

-Call The Law Offices of David M. Cantor at 602-307-0808 or Contact Us Today For a Free Case Consultation.
+Call DM Cantor at 602-461-8625 or Contact Us by Email Today For a Free Case Consultation.

-For more information about Marijuana Possession charges in Arizona, please refer to our parent site for The Law Offices of David M. Cantor.
+For more information about Marijuana Possession charges in Arizona, please refer to our parent site for DM Cantor.